seongcho1/CarND-Kidnapped-Vehicle-Project/README.md

 # Overview

 This repository is for the kidnapped vehicle project, which is a part of the Localization course in Udacity's Self-Driving Car Nanodegree.
+The original repo can be found at https://github.com/udacity/CarND-Kidnapped-Vehicle-Project.

+This README.md also based on the original README.md.

+<br/><br/>

 ## Project Introduction